 Shielded virtual machines

-These virtual machines rely on virtualization-based security, which supports several new features in Windows Server 2016w.
+These virtual machines rely on virtualization-based security and are available starting with Windows Server 2016.

 Host requirements are:

 The following two are optional for virtualization-based security in general, but required for the host if you want the protection these features provide: